30 Super Healthy Lunch Box Snacks

 12. Banana Bread.
 So incredibly tasty, healthy and popular with kids.
 I have heaps of banana bread recipes for some inspiration.

 13. Vege Sticks and Dip.
 Kids like a dip!
 Choose the veges your kids will eat or cut them into shapes if you need too.
 Baby qukes, snowpeas and cherry tomatoes are all sweet and tasty.
 Add a healthy, homemade dip and away you go.
 You could try my Super Spinach Dip or the Wholefood Mama’s Carrot Hommus.
-For easy transport, get a special dip n snack container or pop the dip in the bottom of a small jar and fill with veges!
+For easy transport, pop the dip in the bottom of a small jar and fill with veges!

 14. Scrolls.
 So, a scroll is basically a scone dough, rolled out into a rectangle shape, sprinkled with toppings, rolled up, sliced and baked in a hot oven.
 Adapt the flours and ingredients to suit your needs!
 Make them savoury with veges, tomato paste and cheese or sweet with homemade nutella or fruits.
 Try this Spinach and Fetta Quinoa Scroll from Author Rebecca Mugridge or these Pumpkin Cheesymite Scrolls from Lisa at Happy Tummies.